 In 2016, Yarmouth Selectmen established an independent library study committee to analyze the issues and present a recommendation on library services and facilities in the South Yarmouth and West Yarmouth locations.
 The Town Library Board supports the study committee, now a planning committee, and the library director participates in an ex-officio capacity.
 Yarmouth’s libraries are always evolving, to keep up with the variety of services our community wants and needs.

 The purpose of the Library Board is to support the Library in providing all residents of the Town of Yarmouth with modern, comprehensive, and readily accessible library and information services in an effective and publicly accountable manner.

-The Yarmouth Town Libraries submitted a five-year strategic plan to the Massachusetts Board of Library Commissioners (MBLC) in October 2014 for the FY2016-FY2021 time period, making the libraries eligible for state and federal grants (a five-year plan must be on file to be grant-eligible).
+The Yarmouth Town Libraries submitted a five-year strategic plan to the Massachusetts Board of Library Commissioners (MBLC) in October 2023 for the FY2025-FY2030 time period.
+A five-year plan and annual Action Plans must be on file with the MBLC to be grant-eligible.

-The planning process involved meetings with members of the Yarmouth community and a survey.
+The planning process involved discussions with members of the Yarmouth community and a survey.
 We appreciate everyone’s participation.

 Library Planning Committee

 Building on the research and recommendations of the Library Study ad hoc Committee, as presented to the Yarmouth Finance Committee and Board of Selectmen in 2018, the Planning Committee provides advisory support and makes recommendations on the planning required to improve library services and facilities for the Town of Yarmouth.